xmeltrut/rauma/readme.md

 To do list
 ----------

-* Update documentation
+* Should include full URL paths
+* Handle dynamic URLs
-* Migration guide
+* Support options

 Roadmap
 -------